Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 ## Get file version history
 To get the version history for a file use the [`VersionsApi.listVersionHistory`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/VersionsApi.md#listVersionHistory){:target="_blank"}
-method, which will set the new content for the file.
+method, which will retrieve a list of all the node versions.

 [More info about this ReST API endpoint]({% link content-services/latest/develop/rest-api-guide/folders-files.md %}#getfileversionhistory)